fivdi/i2c-bus/README.md

 Asynchronous SMBus receive byte.
-Returns a Promise that will be resolved with a number representing the byte received on success, or will be rejected if an error occurs.
+Returns a Promise that will be resolved with a number representing the byte received on success, or will be rejected if an error occurs. byte is an unsigned integer in the range 0 to 255.

 ### promisifiedBus.sendByte(addr, byte)
 - addr - I2C device address
-- byte - data byte
+- byte - data byte. byte is an unsigned integer in the range 0 to 255.

 Asynchronous SMBus send byte.
 Returns a Promise that will be resolved with no arguments on success, or will be rejected if an error occurs.